MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Integrations

-You can integrate Dynamics 365 Guides with Dynamics 365 Field Service to so field service workers can use Dynamics 365 Guides to complete work orders.
+You can integrate Dynamics 365 Guides with Dynamics 365 Field Service so field service technicians can use Dynamics 365 Guides to complete their work orders.

 - [Learn how to integrate Dynamics 365 Guides with Dynamics 365 Field Service]()